Of course, you should start blogging this year (2026) and beyond.

-As technology advances, blogging keeps evolving, and it is the bridge that connects your thoughts with the outside world.
+As technology advances, blogging continues to evolve, serving as the bridge that connects your thoughts to the outside world.

-The way blogging was a decade ago is not how it is today.
-This calls for initial research, analysis, and self-evaluation before joining the party.
+Blogging was not the way it is today.
+This calls for initial research, analysis, and self-evaluation before starting a blog.

 The competition is fiercer today than it was a decade ago.
-The online space is now more crowded than ever; we’re just scratching the surface of blogging – there is still a long way to go with blogging for money than we’ve seen today.
+The online space is now more crowded than ever, thanks to AI tools.
+We’re just scratching the surface of blogging for money; there is still a long way to go than we’ve seen today.

-Even with the rise in social media sites, video streaming platforms, and podcasts, blogging remains a viable option to reach and connect with a larger audience.
+Even with the rise of social media sites, video streaming platforms, and podcasts, blogging remains a viable option for reaching and connecting with a larger audience.

 If you have not started a blog, this article will help clear some of your doubts and fears and solve your challenges in starting a blog.